stan928/MMM-Sonos/README.md

 <a href="http://choosealicense.com/licenses/mit"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License"></a>
 </p>

-This is an adaption Sonos module of [Vaggan's](https://github.com/Vaggan) [MagicMirror-SonosModule](https://github.com/Vaggan/MagicMirror-SonosModule).
-It was modified to fit the new module system and got some enhancements in visualisation an configuration.
-Also the module hides itself when not playing.
+This is an adaption and modification of of [Vaggan's](https://github.com/Vaggan) [MagicMirror-SonosModule](https://github.com/Vaggan/MagicMirror-SonosModule) and [CFenner's](https://github.com/CFenner) [MagicMirror-SonosModule](https://github.com/CFenner/MagicMirror-Sonos-Module).
+It was modified to get some enhancements in visualisation an configuration.
+Also the module hides itself when not playing now.

-Note from Snille: I'm new to the MagicMirror world, this is my first attempt to modify a module.
-There are probably lot's of thing that could have been done better. :)
+Note from Snille: I'm new to the MagicMirror world and Node.js, this is my first attempt to modify a module.
+There are probably lot's of things that could have been done better. :)

 When starting the Mirror: